isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 description: ""
 third_nav_title: FAQs
 ---
+**Applications under Part VI of the Building Maintenance and Strata Management Act**

 **Q1: What are the rules that I should note when attending sessions at the Strata Titles Boards?**

 Please note that: